testzer0/Submod-LDQA/README.md

-# Submodular Subset Selection for Long-Form Question Answering
+# Submodular Subset Selection for Long-Document Question Answering

-This repository houses the experiments [we](#team-members) conducted to evaluate the effectiveness of Submodular Subset Selection for Long-Form Question Answering, as part of the CS 769 course project at IIT Bombay (2023 offering) under the guidance of [Prof. Ganesh Ramakrishnan](https://www.cse.iitb.ac.in/~ganesh/).
+This repository houses the experiments [we](#team-members) conducted to evaluate the effectiveness of Submodular Subset Selection for Long-Document Question Answering, as part of the CS 769 course project at IIT Bombay (2023 offering) under the guidance of [Prof. Ganesh Ramakrishnan](https://www.cse.iitb.ac.in/~ganesh/).

 ## Team Members